fallen-icarus/cardano-swaps/README.md

 own stake preferences when the stake is decided democratically.
 It is almost inevitable that the voting outcome will go against the wishes of some users. *This is in direct violation of the security assumptions of PoS.* No matter how you look at it, LP based dApps are an existenstial problem for PoS blockchains.
-As LP based dApps becomes more adopted, the underlying PoS blockchain will only become more centralized.
+As LP based dApps become more adopted, the underlying PoS blockchain will only become more centralized.
 LPs can never be used as the foundation for a trustless and decentralized PoS blockchain economy.

-### Programmable Swaps

-First proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), programmable swaps are a more promising design choice than liquidity pools.
-Swaps are simply UTxOs that may be consumed if and only if the resulting TX outputs satisfy the input script's logic.
-Swaps can be fragmented across many user-controlled addresses, so delegation control and voting control is maintained.
-Users then execute swaps from each other's addresses.
-Since each swap is atomic and explicitly defined, in aggregate they are the optimal expression of (intra)market sentiment.
-This design pattern scales naturally, since there must be at *least* as many swaps as there are users.
+DEXs that hope to become the foundation for a healthy and fully trustless, decentralized economy must adhere to a radically different approach that takes full advantage of the composability and availability guarantees offered by the eUTxO model while not undermining the security of the very blockchain the economy is built on.

-### The Cardano-Swaps Protocol
+## The Cardano-Swaps Protocol

-Cardano-Swaps takes inspiration from Axo's programmable swaps design, adds delegation control as a foundational feature, and, through the use of Beacon Tokens, removes the need for specialized indexers.
-The only remaining bottleneck is the querying capacity of existing off-chain APIs, such as Blockfrost or Koios.
-(This is not a limitation for users with powerful enough hardware, as they can run their own API database).
+Cardano-Swaps is an order-book based DEX that takes inspiration from Axo's programmable swaps [design](https://www.axo.trade/whitepaper.pdf), adds delegation control as a foundational feature, naturally incentives its own liquidity, and, through the use of Beacon Tokens, removes the need for specialized indexers.
+In short, it solves all of the pressing issues that made order-book DEXs inferior to LP based DEXs.

-## Specification

 ### High-Level Overview